xavriley/bitstream_autocorrelation_vamp/README.md

 - [x] look into octave jumps
 - [x] Make hysterisis a parameter
 - [x] Output frequencies with timestamps rather than having them grouped by sample windows
-- [ ] Optionally output frequencies at regular intervals (for MedleyDB comparison)
+- [x] Optionally output frequencies at regular intervals (for MedleyDB comparison) - fix to work with offset
 - [ ] Make pre-processing code optional via a param